Poop to Power: Turning Wastewater into Clean Energy

 Energy Efficiency

-Resource recovery is not just about transforming the waste materials received each day at the plant, but it is also about efficiently using our current resources.
+In addition to recovering resources, and transforming the waste materials received each day at the plant into valuable resources, Environmental Services also is working on efficiently using our current resources.
 Environmental Services has teams dedicated to finding ways to use energy efficiently throughout the treatment process.
 Their work reduces energy use and saves ratepayers money.

 Our Work Continues